Kinesiology: History of kinesiology

+The Ancient Greek philosopher and polymath, Aristotle, is known as the father of kinesiology.

+The Ancient Greeks believed that the proportions of the body could be optimised in order to improve the efficiency of movement and overall health.
+The Doryphorus statue.
+A Roman copy of an Ancient Greek original c.20-50 B.C.

 In 1886, Swedish baron Nils Posse (1862–1895) introduced the term Kinesiology in the US, 1894 he wrote the book "The Special Kinesiology of Educational Gymnastics".
 Nils Posse was a graduate of the Royal Gymnastic Central Institute in Stockholm, Sweden and founder of the Posse Gymnasium, Boston, MA.

+The Ancient Greek philosopher Aristotle is considered to be the father of kinesiology.
+His pioneering work, De Motu Animalium (On the Movement of Animals), investigated the movement of animals including how their muscles and joints functioned.
+In Ancient Greece in general, the importance of sport and physical health through exercise was strongly promoted.
+The strength and shape of the muscles, including their relative proportions to each other, and the optimum positioning and alignment of the body's joints, were considered to be key factors in physical health and athletic ability.

 Royal Central Institute of Gymnastics (sv) G.C.I. was founded 1813 in Stockholm, Sweden by Pehr Henrik Ling.
 It was the first Physiotherapy school in the world, training hundreds of medical gymnasts who spread the Swedish physical therapy around the entire world.

 In 1887, Sweden was the first country in the world to give a national state licence to physiotherapists/physical therapists.

 The Swedish medical gymnast and kinesiologist Carl August Georgii (sv), Professor at the Royal Gymnastic Central Institute GCI in Stockholm, was the one who created and coined the new international word Kinesiology in 1854.

 The term Kinesiology is a literal translation to Greek+English from the original Swedish word Rörelselära, meaning "Movement Science".
 It was the foundation of the Medical Gymnastics, the original Physiotherapy and Physical Therapy, developed for over 100 years in Sweden (starting 1813).

 The new medical therapy created in Sweden was originally called Rörelselära (sv), and later in 1854 translated to the new and invented international word "Kinesiology".
 The Kinesiology consisted of nearly 2,000 physical movements and 50 different types of massage therapy techniques.

 They were all used to affect various dysfunctions and even illnesses, not only in the movement apparatus, but also into the internal physiology of man.